reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 Allow: GET,HEAD,PUT
 ```

 In this example, the browser served from `http://localhost:9000` sends a `PUT` request to a REST API with URL: `http://localhost:8000/orders`.
-Since this is a `PUT` request which will change the state of an existing resource in the "Cross-origin server", the browser sends a preflight request using the HTTP `OPTIONS` method.
+Since this is a `PUT` request which will change the state of an existing resource in the "Cross-Origin server", the browser sends a preflight request using the HTTP `OPTIONS` method.
 In response, the "Cross-Origin server" informs the browser that `GET`, `HEAD`, and `PUT` methods are allowed.

 ### CORS Handling for Request with Credentials
 We will now send a credential in the form of a `Authorization` header in our CORS request: